SathyaBhat/sathyasays.com/content/posts/2008-10-17-create-a-fedora-bootable-usb-penflash-drive-easily-using-liveusb-creator.md

 Thanks for the tip [Ashish][7].

-**Update:** Narayanan <a href="https://www.techspikes.com/2008/10/install-linux-pendrive-usb/" target="_blank">mentions</a> UNetBootin which is a much better tool than liveusb-creator but doesn&#8217;t have the option to create a Persisten overlay like liveusb-creator does.
+**Update:** Narayanan <a href="https://www.techspikes.com/2008/10/install-linux-pendrive-usb/" target="_blank">mentions</a> UNetBootin which is a much better tool than liveusb-creator but doesn't have the option to create a Persisten overlay like liveusb-creator does.

  [1]: https://sathyasays.com/wp-content/uploads/2008/10/fedorausb.png
  [2]: https://fedorahosted.org/releases/l/i/liveusb-creator/liveusb-creator-2.7.zip